IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 You must complete the customizing of the **teda.lookupmgr/Resources/LookupMgrCustomizing.xml** file of the SPL project teda.lookupmgr to specify the references that the database access requires.

-The `<DataSource>` elements specify these references, that you need for the sample:
+The `<DataSource>` elements specify those references, that you need for the sample:
-* You must add `DbAccessSpecification="ImsiCRM"` attribute next to the `Name="IMSI_CRM"` attribute in the `<DataSource>` element to create the name reference of the access specification that ist specified in the **teda.lookupmgr/Resources/connections.xml**.
+* You must add the `DbAccessSpecification="ImsiCRM"` attribute next to the `Name="IMSI_CRM"` attribute in the `<DataSource>` element to create the name reference of the access specification that is specified in the **teda.lookupmgr/Resources/connections.xml**.
 * Each `ValueDefinition` attribute needs the name reference to the corresponding database column.
-You specify it with `DbColumnName` attribute.
+You specify it with the `DbColumnName` attribute.

 Open the **teda.lookupmgr/Resources/LookupMgrCustomizing.xml** file of the SPL project teda.lookupmgr and replace the sample content by the following lines.